Pablo-source/Shiny-app-POC/README.md

 # Shiny-app-POC
 Building a new Shiny app as a POC to test new Shiny dashboard features.
-Using {plotly} interactive plots and {leaflet} interactive maps, and react  from {reactR} package
+Using interactive plots {plotly}, maps {leaflet} and react {reactR} packages.